mwang840/Java-Practice/README.md

 # Java-Practice
-Practicing Java on CodeWars :)
+Practicing Java on CodeWars from the textbook:)